Teaching Awards Review Criteria

-Strong candidates will regularly and extensively incorporate active and engaging learning strategies in their courses.
+Strong candidates will regularly and extensively incorporate activities that meaningfully engage learners in their courses.

 Learner- and student-centeredness

-Strong candidates will indicate their recognition that students learn differently and that students play an important role in the learning process (and not just the role of “blank slates” or “empty vessels”).
+Strong candidates will indicate their recognition that students learn differently and that students play an important role in the learning process and not just the role of passive listener.

 Alignment between teaching and learning

 Strong candidates link what they do in their courses with what they expect of students.
 This is reflected by consistency between their teaching philosophy, student learning expectations, course objectives/outcomes, coursework (e.g. in-class activities, assignments, exams), and grading practices and priorities.

 Strong candidates will communicate excitement and enthusiasm for teaching and student learning.